Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.4.2.
 DRIVERS: the driver information tool

-The DRIVERS.COM utility, which is run without parameters, displays information about the available MSX-DOS and Nextor drivers.
+The `DRIVERS.COM` utility, which is run without parameters, displays information about the available MSX-DOS and Nextor drivers.
 It will display the name and version (for Nextor drivers only), the slot number (with the RAM segment number for drivers loaded in RAM) and the assigned drives at boot time.
-MSX-DOS drivers will be identified as "Legacy driver".
+MSX-DOS drivers will be identified as "Legacy MSX-DOS driver".

 This tool is useful mainly to get the slot numbers of the drivers, in order to supply them as parameters to the other tools.

 #### 3.4.3.
 DEVINFO: the device information tool

-The DEVINFO.COM utility displays information about the devices controlled by a given Nextor driver.
-The information displayed includes the device name and manufacturer (when available), the device index, and the device type and size.
+The `DEVINFO.COM` utility displays information about the devices controlled by a given Nextor driver.
+The information displayed includes the device index, the device type and size, and (when available) the device name, the name of the medium currently inserted in the device, the manufacturer name and the serial number.

-The usage syntax for DEVINFO is:
+The usage syntax for this tool is:

 ```
-DEVINFO <driver slot>[-<driver subslot>][:<driver segment>]|0
+DEVINFO <driver location>
 ```

-where 0 instead of a driver slot number means "the primary Nextor controller".
-The segment number is required only when referring to a driver loaded in RAM.

 This tool is useful mainly to get the device indexes, in order to supply them as parameters to the MAPDRV tool.

 #### 3.4.4.
 DRVINFO: the drive information tool

-The DRVINFO.COM utility, which is run without parameters, displays information about all the available drive letters (those that are not unmapped).
-The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version, and device number, for Nextor drivers; relative unit for MSX-DOS drivers).
-MSX-DOS drivers are identified as "Legacy driver".
+The `DRVINFO.COM` utility, which is run without parameters, displays information about all the available drive letters (those that are not unmapped).
+The displayed information includes the associated driver location and other information that depends on the associated driver type (driver name and version, and device number, for Nextor drivers; relative unit for MSX-DOS drivers).
+MSX-DOS drivers are identified as "Legacy MSX-DOS driver".

 #### 3.4.5.
 LOCK: the drive lock and unlock tool

-The LOCK.COM utility allows locking and unlocking drive letters.
+The `LOCK.COM` utility allows locking and unlocking drive letters.
 The usage syntax for LOCK is:

 ```
 LOCK [<drive letter>: [ON|OFF]]